UTT-Connole/class-api-IT4200-2024-fall/README.md

 # How to get to the stoic quotes Endpoint
 go to http://127.0.0.1:5000/quotes for a good quote

+# How to use pizzaToppings Endpoint
+Go to http://127.0.0.1:5000/pizzaToppings to finally decide what to put on your pizza!

 ## Contributors:

 * Laura Coulome